Donna0809/keras/README.md

 - Allows for easy and fast prototyping (through user friendliness, modularity, and extensibility).
 - Supports both convolutional networks and recurrent networks, as well as combinations of the two.
-- Runs seamlessly on CPU and GPU.
+- Runs seamlessly on CPU and GPU(Graphics Processing Unit).

 Read the documentation at [Keras.io](https://keras.io).